 The situation with Cook is completely different.
 Since winning the three-point shooting contest the year before, he has been completely non-existent.
 His career numbers are atrocious: 37.8 FG% and 36.7 3P FG%.
 His place in this league is tenuous at best.
 He will certainly never be a meaningful contributor for the Heat, not with Dwyane Wade ahead in the rotation.
 His option would count $2.2 million against the cap.
 He has negative trade value, so a mistake could prove costly.
 The choice is obvious, right?
 Wrong.
 In a decision that shocked everyone, even Cook himself, Riley chose to pick up his option – violating his own strategy to maximize cap space to make a run at three max contract free agents.

 The Heat paid a steep price for the error.
 On June 23, Riley traded away the team’s 2010 first round draft pick — No.18 overall – to the Oklahoma City Thunder in order to rid himself of the Daequan Cook contract he had opted into just eight most earlier, and were returned the No. 32 pick in the second round.

 The Thunder went on to trade Miami’s first round pick to the Clippers for a 2012 top-10 protected first round pick.

-The Heat was apparently never destined to utilize its 2010 first round pick, choosing to conserve the cap space rather than seek out widely-recognized favorites for the pick Eric Bledsoe or Avery Bradley, both of whom were to become available.
+The Heat was apparently never destined to utilize its 2010 first round pick, choosing to conserve the cap space rather than seek out widely-recognized favorite for the pick Eric Bledsoe, who was available.
 And so, as it turns out, had Riley not picked up Cook’s option, he could have flipped the Heat’s No. 18 overall pick for a potential lottery pick in 2012.
-How valuable this pick becomes only time will tell.
+Or selected Bledsoe.

 2. Not Trading Dorell Wright at the Trade Deadline.